sooluh/sooluh/README.md

 ### ☪️ Ayah of the Day

 <!-- AYAHADAY:START -->
-<sub>_The Cave_</sub><br>
+<sub>_Luqman_</sub><br>
-**Surah Al-Kahf** (18: 31)
+**Surah Luqman** (31: 13)

-> It is they who will have the Gardens of Eternity, with rivers flowing under their feet.
-There they will be adorned with bracelets of gold, and wear green garments of fine silk and rich brocade, reclining there on ˹canopied˺ couches.
-What a marvellous reward!
-And what a fabulous place to rest!
+> And ˹remember˺ when Luqmân said to his son, while advising him, “O my dear son!
+Never associate ˹anything˺ with Allah ˹in worship˺, for associating ˹others with Him˺ is truly the worst of all wrongs.”

-— Ramadhan 8, 1445H
+— Ramadhan 9, 1445H
 <!-- AYAHADAY:END -->

 ### 📚 Recent Blog Posts